Sales tax payable

 - Jan.
 31: A credit sale of $15,000 which is subject to 5% sales tax.

-The state in which Marshal Company operates requires the sales taxes to be remitted to appropriate tax agency by the 15th day of month following the sales.
-The Marshal remits the sales tax collection for the month of January to relevant tax agency on February 10, 2019.
+The state in which Marshal operates requires companies to remit the sales tax to appropriate tax agency by the 15th day of the month following the sales.
+Marshal remits the tax on February 10, 2019.

-Required: Prepare journal entries to record the four sales made by Marshal Company during the month of January.
-Also prepare a journal entry to record the payment of sales tax to tax agency on February 10, 2019.
+Required: Prepare journal entries to record the sales made by Marshal during the month of January.
+Also prepare a journal entry to record the remittance of sales tax by the company on February 10, 2019.

 Solution